TickingClock1992/RIdeogram/README.md

 ![image](https://github.com/TickingClock1992/RIdeogram/blob/master/images/example1.jpg)

-Then, we can map genome-wide data in chromosomes.
+Next, we can map genome-wide data on the chromosome idiogram.
 In this case, we visulize the gene density across the human genome.
 ```
 ideogram(karyotype = human_karyotype, overlaid = gene_density)
 convertSVG("chromosome.svg")